Onlinevoting123/mimic-spreadsheet/README.md

 5. Type "=SUM(A1:A3)" in the formula bar
 The result (60) should appear immediately in cell A4 without needing to save.
-Similarly we can apply for functions which are given above. note:1.must use '=' before function and need of two arguments.
+Similarly we can apply for functions which are given above.
+# note:

+1.must use '=' before function and need of two arguments.
 2.If a fuction should be applied for a single variable then take its cell for both arguments.
 # Features